stt-datacore/website/static/crew/kim_buster_crew.md

 ---
-name: "Buster Kincaid Kim"
+name: Buster Kincaid Kim
 rarity: 4
-series: "voy"
+series: voy
-memory_alpha: ""
+memory_alpha: voy
-bigbook_tier:
+bigbook_tier: 9
-events:
+events: 5
-in_portal:
+in_portal: false
-published: false
+published: true
 ---

+Top 1/3rd voyager with a reasonable base SEC for his half dozen events.
+More useful on active roster for early/mid-game players than as long term contributor.